-This series presents the stories of artists who creatively respond to mental and physical health issues through their artwork.
-By creating dialogue between experts in the discipline of art and those in the field of medicine and health, these programs offer the opportunity to better understand the mind, the body and the resilience of people facing incredible challenges.
+This series highlights how physical and mental health connect with visual art.
+From stories of artists who creatively respond to health issues through their artwork, to programs designed to promote wellness through museum experiences, Art and Health at the Nasher offers the opportunity to better understand the mind, the body, and the resilience of people facing incredible challenges.

 Edith O’Donnell Institute of Art History at The University of Texas at Dallas

 UT Southwestern Medical Center/Peter O'Donnell Jr. Brain Institute